MonaNaamani/Programming-Notes/JavaScript.md

 ```
 ### Creating a React App <a id="React3"></a>

 We will be using the Node package manager (npm).
-To upgrade to the latest version of npm, you can run this command in your terminal: `sudo apt-get install npm`.

-`node -v` will return a version number, like v12.18.1.
+To upgrade to the latest version of npm, you can run this command in your terminal: `sudo apt-get install npm`. `node -v` will return a version number, like v12.18.1.

-It is possible to manually create a React app, but Facebook has created a Node package create-react-app to generate a boilerplate version of a React application.
-We will use npx, a package runner tool that comes with npm 5.2+ and higher, to install and run create-react-app.
-This will ensure that the latest version of create-react-app is used.

 If you’ve previously installed create-react-app globally via npm install -g create-react-app, it is recommended that you uninstall the package first.
 In your terminal run these commands:
 ```